PrinciplesDotDev/principles/iterate-in-thens.md

 +++
-principle = "Iterate in Thens" description = "You should iterate sequentially on a focused chunk of work at a time." category = "Process" tags = [] license = "CC BY-SA 4.0"
+principle = "Iterate in Thens" summary = "You should iterate sequentially on a focused chunk of work at a time." category = "Process" tags = [] license = "CC BY-SA 4.0"